3rd/diagram.nvim/README.md

   },
 },
 ```
+> [!info]
+> pupperteer_path should be the path to your puppeteer.config.json, set the correct path and user.

 #### puppeteer options
-Puppeteer config file can be found in ~/.config/puppeteer/puppeteer.config.json and able to set chrome-headless-shell versión
+Puppeteer config file can be found in ~/.config/puppeteer/puppeteer.config.json and able to set chrome-headless-shell versión, required by mermaid-cli.
 ```json
 {
   "executablePath": "/home/<user>/.cache/puppeteer/chrome-headless-shell/linux-132.0.6834.110/chrome-headless-shell-linux64/chrome-headless-shell",